(CNN)Here is a look at the life of Courtney Love, singer, songwriter and actress.

 September 1992 - A Vanity Fair profile alleges Love took heroin while pregnant.
 Love first denies the charges, then later admits she took heroin early on in her pregnancy.

 April 5, 1994 - Cobain dies by suicide in their Seattle home.

 April 12, 1994 - Hole's album "Live Through This" is released.

 1996 - Plays Larry Flynt's wife, Althea, in the film "The People vs. Larry Flynt."

 1997 - Is nominated for a Golden Globe for Best Performance by An Actress in a Motion Picture Drama for "The People vs. Larry Flynt."

-February 27, 1998 - "Kurt and Courtney," a documentary that raises questions of Love's potential involvement in Cobain's death, is released.
+February 27, 1998 - "Kurt and Courtney," a documentary that raises questions about Love's potential involvement in Cobain's death, is released.

 1999 - Stars in the film "Man on the Moon" with Jim Carrey.